Updated June 2021.

-June is Bowel Cancer Awareness Month, and as the second-most deadly cancer it is well-worth taking some time to discuss what bowel cancer is, what the symptoms and risk factors are, and how may be treated.
+June is Bowel Cancer Awareness Month, and as the fourth most-common and second-most deadly cancer it is well-worth taking some time to discuss what bowel cancer is, what the symptoms and risk factors are, and how may be treated.

 We’re sharing information from Bowel Cancer Australia’s website in this post – if you are able, please take the time to show them some support during Bowel Cancer Awareness Month.